syne-tune/syne-tune/README.md

 Since trials may be paused and resumed (either by schedulers or when using spot-instances), the user has the possibility to checkpoint intermediate results.
-Model outputs and checkpoints must be written into a specific local path given by the command line argument checkpoint_dir.
-Saving/loading model checkpoint from this directory enables to save/load the state when the job is stopped/resumed (setting the folder correctly and uniquely per trial is the responsibility of the backend), see checkpoint_example.py to see a fully working example of a tuning script with checkpoint enabled.
+Model outputs and checkpoints must be written into a specific local path given by the command line argument `smt_checkpoint_dir`.
+Saving/loading model checkpoint from this directory enables to save/load the state when the job is stopped/resumed (setting the folder correctly and uniquely per trial is the responsibility of the backend), see [checkpoint_example.py](`examples/training_scripts/checkpoint_example/checkpoint_example.py`) to see a fully working example of a tuning script with checkpoint enabled.

 Under the hood, we use [SageMaker checkpoint mechanism](https://docs.aws.amazon.com/sagemaker/latest/dg/model-checkpoints.html)